-It’s just about time for firearms deer season here at home.
-This year, as in years past, one of my sons and I will head to the deer blind armed with (him) a .308 and (me) a .243.
-This is saying something, because it’s only been a couple of years that rifle calibers were legal for deer in my state.
-You could use a carbine or rifle before, but it had to be chambered for a pistol cartridge.
-Now, anything .243/6mm or above is legal.
-That opens the door for a lot of different cartridges, to be sure.
+It’s past time for firearms deer season here at home.
+This year, as in previous years, my son and I will head to the deer blind armed with a .308 and .243 respectively.
+This is notable because it wasn’t long ago that only pistol cartridges were permitted for deer hunting in my state.
+While carbines or rifles were allowed, they had to be chambered for pistol cartridges.
+Now, any caliber .243/6mm or larger is permissible.
+This change opens up opportunities for a wide variety of cartridges.

 But, what defines a rifle cartridge?
 How is one put together?
 Why is a .243 bullet the same diameter as one fired from a 6mm rifle?
 Let’s look at some specifics about cartridge construction and naming conventions, then we’ll look at the specific rounds (a “round” is another word for cartridge).